dharmikpatel22/duplicate-question-detector/README.md

 ## Model
 A pre-trained transformer model was fine-tuned on the dataset.
 The exact checkpoint used was `bert-base-uncased`.

-Reason for using a transformer model:
+Reasons for using a transformer model:
 - Although not an impossibility, training any classical model would have been a challenge since the question pairs were quite nuanced.
 - Even with a successful training, it would be hard for a classical NLP model to beat a transformer model's performance.